Saharanpur Nagar Assembly constituency

 Saharanpur Nagar Assembly constituency is one of the 403 constituencies of the Uttar Pradesh Legislative Assembly, India.
 It is a part of the Saharanpur district and one of the five assembly constituencies in the Saharanpur Lok Sabha constituency.
 First assembly election in this assembly constituency was conducted in 2012 after the constituency came into existence in the year 2008 as a result of the "Delimitation of Parliamentary and Assembly Constituencies Order, 2008".
-VVPAT facility with EVMs will be here in 2017 U.P assembly polls.
+VVPAT facility with EVMs will be here in 2017 Uttar Pradesh Legislative Assembly election.

 Wards / Areas

 Extent of Saharanpur Nagar Assembly is Saharanpur Nagar Palika in Saharanpur district.